Why and How Pediatric Practices Should Launch a Recall Initiative Today

 Review Responses and Mass Messaging Details

 Did messages go out, and are you reaching patients?
-If you use PCC’s built-in Broadcast Messaging features, you can later run reports to examine your recall activity.
+If you use PCC’s built-in broadcast messaging features, you can later run the Broadcast Messaging Log report to examine your recall activity.
 In addition to tracking down missing contact information, your practice can use PCC’s reporting tools to evaluate the visit volume impact of performing a recall.